 Marmota monax (Woodchuck)

-Tamius striatus, male (Eastern chipmunk) (Willard's Woods, 6/24/07 11am) This chipmunk & I played a little game on a boardwalk across the marsh.
+Tamius striatus, male (Eastern chipmunk) (Willard's Woods, 6/24/07 11am, Lower Vine Brook, 3/21/2020 3pm) The chipmunk in the first photo & I played a little game on a boardwalk across the marsh.
 I'd look away and he'd try to race past me.
 As he got within about 6 feet, I'd turn and look at him.
 He'd stop and stare and then run away.
 Repeat.
 He finally got fed up and jumped down into the marsh.

 Castor canadensis (American Beaver)